Twenty-two percent … that’s the average email open rate across all industries.

 Why keep things short?
 Because:

-- People don’t read online.
-They scan.
+- People don’t read online; they scan.

 Now, does this mean you have to distill your messaging down to “Bob ran fast.
 See Bob run.”?
-Nope.
+Definitely not.
 It does mean you’ll need to talk to people without using jargon.
 And without meandering sentences or murky thinking.
 You can write about complex things with simple words.
 It just takes work – and skill.

-4. Personalize the email.
+4. Personalize the Email for Higher Conversions

 And that’s all true and good.